 - Financing options and loan packaging

 - Technology and e-commerce assistance

 - Equity business plans

-The SBDC at Clark University does not provide financing, but our advisors can help you negotiate the financial challenges faced by start-up and expanding businesses by working with banks and other lending organizations.
+The SBDC at Clark University does not provide financing, but our advisers can help you negotiate the financial challenges faced by startup and expanding businesses by working with banks and other lending organizations.